Thin Mint Cookies do not last long at our house. Even with good intentions these mint chocolate cookies only seem to last a week, at most.

 One cookie at a time they disappear quickly.
 That is why we really love these copycat thin mints.
 We can have them anytime, anywhere, without having to wait on the girl scouts!

 How to Make Copycat Thin Mint Cookies with Ritz Crackers

 These cookies could not be easier to make.
-You don’t even have to turn on the oven which makes them a great summer dessert.
-Just melt a little chocolate, add peppermint extract, open a sleeve of Ritz crackers, dip, and done!
-That is my kind of dessert.
+You don’t even have to turn on the oven which makes them a great no-bake dessert.

-I use Ghirardelli dark chocolate melting wafers to make my thin mints.
-You could also use chocolate bark or a milk chocolate candy making wafer.
+I use Ghiradelli dark chocolate melting wafers or chocolate almond bark to make my thin mints.
 Whatever you are using just make sure that you use a chocolate that will firm up as it sits.
-Do not use chocolate morsels, they will not set up the way you want it to.
+I would not recommend using chocolate morsels, your cookies will not set up the way you want them to.

-These cookies also make a wonderful food gift.
+These Ritz Cracker Cookies also make a wonderful edible gift.

 - At Christmas we like to give these out in little holiday tins.

 - Great addition to a food basket gift.
 They would go great in a coffee, tea, or chocolate themed basket.

 - May Day (May 1st), does anyone remember handing out may baskets when you were little?
 These would make a great May Day treat!

 - Wonderful dessert if you are taking a meal to a family.